awesome-llm-papers/awesome-llm-papers.github.io/_publications/qin2019conversing.markdown

 title: 'Conversing By Reading: Contentful Neural Conversation With On-demand Machine Reading'
 authors: Lianhui Qin et al.
-conference: Arxiv
+conference: Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics
 year: 2019
 citations: 30
 bibkey: qin2019conversing
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/1906.02738'}]
-tags: [Reinforcement Learning]
+tags: [Reinforcement Learning, Evaluation]
 ---
 Although neural conversation models are effective in learning how to produce fluent responses, their primary challenge lies in knowing what to say to make